 At the root of this is the mindset that worker behavior either is another risk to be controlled or another tool to control risks.
 Interestingly, when you ask workers if they can obey all the rules, follow all the procedures, wear the prescribed PPE and still get injured on the job, they overwhelmingly answer, “Yes!”

 The fact that workers readily admit their approach to safety is not complete or perfect suggests that safety still has some mystery or unknown factors for most workers.
 Most oversimplifications have obvious exceptions.
 True principles, on the other hand, do not.
 Principles are absolutes; they either are principles or they are not.
 When you try to get to the core of safety but can think of exceptions, you are not there yet!

 Simple definitions of what safety is, and is not, have proven to streamline and direct safety decisions for workers.
 Such definitions also can be principles which enhance a deep understanding of core issues.
 In five-year-old terms, we define safety as having three-parts: knowing what can hurt you, knowing how to keep it from hurting you and doing it every time without fail.
-In adult terms, we call it hazard recognition, taking those precautions every time.
+In adult terms, we call it hazard recognition, effective precautions, and taking precautions every time.
 Accidents happen when workers either don’t know the risk, don’t know the proper precaution to take for that risk or fail to take the precaution.